xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 Even when using the first option with the Experience Cloud ID Service, Apple's ITP will make the first-party cookies short-lived, so it is best used in conjunction with the second option.

-For the second option using a CNAME, if your site has secure pages using the `https:` protocol, you can work with Adobe to obtain an SSL certificate in order to implement first-party cookies.
+For the second option using a CNAME, if your site has secure pages using the HTTPS protocol, you can work with Adobe to obtain an SSL certificate in order to implement first-party cookies.
 Adobe strongly recommends that you exclusively use HTTPS for data collection as we will be dropping support for HTTP collection in the second half of 2020.

 The SSL certificate issuance process can often be confusing and time consuming.
 As a result, Adobe established a partnership with DigiCert, an industry leading Certificate Authority (CA), and developed an integrated process by which the purchase and management of these certificates is automated.